nutchanonj/LTSpice_with_Python/1_AC_Sweep/README.md

 This tool evaluates the DC gain, crossover frequency and phase margin of an op-amp open-loop gain at various input and output DC voltage with variation of supply voltage, temperature and process corner of CMOS.

+You can run the only single python code to automate this.
+You don't need to edit nor open LTSpice files.

 The simulation needs to be conducted as follow:

 - on each 3 process corners (FF, TT, SS).